 Let me set the stage here for you: the table was 92" long x 45" wide, and made of (18) 2x6 kiln dried pine boards.
-This thing was heavy! -And a little too big for our teeny tiny basement.
-Our house was built in 1913, our basement is unfinished, and the basement ceilings are so low Dane can't even fully stand up in 90% of it (he's 5'10").
+This thing was heavy! -And a little too big for our teeny tiny basement on Dresden Avenue.
+Our house was built in 1913, our basement was unfinished, and the basement ceilings were so low Dane couldn't even fully stand up in 90% of it.
 We actually had to take the basement door off of the hinges to get the base outside.
 It was definitely a logistical challenge.

 The base of the table, Dane says, was a breeze to build.
 The hardest part was cutting a 4x4 with a 7" miter saw.
 The secret was a lot of glue and a lot of brad nails.
-Moving on to the table top is where it got interesting.
+The table top is where it got interesting.

 LESSON 1: MAKE SURE YOU HAVE ENOUGH WORK SPACE

 Since the base was assembled and taking up every inch we had on the floor, we were extremely limited on what we could do with the top.
 Dane covered the top of the table base with shop tape to prevent any table top glue adhering to it, and then used the space to hold his table top boards flat while they set.

 He attached 3 boards at a time using the biscuit joiner and glue, and then used just about every clamp we had to hold them together.
 Once all '3 board' sections were assembled, he took them outside, attached them, and held them together with pipe clamps.
 After curing for a full 24 hours, the pipe clamps were removed and the table needed to be carried back into the basement.
 Which brings us to...